Popog/iota-rs/README.md

 # iota-rs

-A macro for other Go refuges who miss const blocks and iota in rust.
+A rust macro for other Go refuges who miss const blocks and iota.

 Go:
 ```